ialbert/genescape-central/README.md

 genescape tree -m lipid genes.txt -o output.pdf
 ```

-When filtered as shown above the output is much more manageable:
+When filtered as shown above, the output is much more manageable:

 ![GeneScape output][out3]